Workplace Violence Prevention

 Typically, this is divided into four categories of potential violence (as outlined in this FBI document):

-Creating effective policies and procedures to address these threats requires a comprehensive approach that integrates threat assessment, physical security, security staffing, training, and a commitment to a healthy organizational culture that sustains personnel safety.
+Creating effective policies and procedures to address these threats requires a comprehensive approach that integrates threat assessment, active assailant/active shooter response, physical security, security staffing, training, and a commitment to a healthy organizational culture that sustains personnel safety.

 As with everything we do, our goal is to help you create a workplace violence prevention program that uses an evidence-based approach built on current, peer-reviewed research, as well as consensus-based standards and guidelines.
-We can help with every stage of the process, from writing the initial policies to training staff to providing an agent to serve on your Threat Assessment Team.
+We can help with every stage of the process, and will continue to assist you as your needs evolve and potential threats emerge.

 For more information, use the links above, or contact us directly.